About the Journal

 Editorial Team checking manuscript on offline and online database manually (checking proper citation and quotation), we use Anti-Plagiarism Software "Turnitin" to check the authenticity article.
 Articles that escape when the obtained similarity is 20-30%.

 Media Kesehatan Masyarakat Indonesia, with pISSN: 0216-2482 was first published in May 2007 by the Faculty of Public Health, Hasanuddin University.
 Since August 2014 ISSN Electronics has registered: 2356-4067.
 On 18 October 2018, Media Kesehatan Masyarakat Indonesia had a collaboration with the Association of Indonesian Public Health Experts (IAKMI).
 MKMI is published 4 times a year, namely March, June, September, and December.
-The number of articles published/published in each publication is 9 articles, but since March 2017 there have been 12 articles per publication.
-This happened along with the increasing number of submissions at MKMI.
+The number of articles published in each publication is five articles.
 MKMI has been nationally accredited with Sinta 2 since 2015.

 Sources of Support